gflohr/qgoda-site/en/docs/qgoda-in-15-minutes.md

 title: Qgoda in 15 Minutes
 name: qgoda-in-15-minutes
 doc-section: Introduction
 order: 15
 view: docs.html
 description: Learn the basic concepts of Qgoda in 15 minutes by building an ugly but simple site from scratch.
 ---
 [% USE q = Qgoda %]
-Qgoda is a [command-line tool](http://www.guido-flohr.net/en/command-line/) tool.
-Create an empty directory somewhere (what about `qgoda-quickstart`?) and open a command-line window in it.
+Qgoda is a [command-line tool](http://www.guido-flohr.net/en/command-line/).
+Create an empty directory `qgoda-quickstart` somewhere and open a command-line window in it.
 Well-behaving command-line tools do not do anything destructive, when invoked without arguments.
 Let's try whether qgoda is well-behaving:

 <!--TOC-->